 Whisky tasting is a niche for some, and most people will tell you that the perfect whisky has this or has that, or is between this age and that age.
 The truth is, it’s all subject to personal taste.
 But what really makes a whisky a whisky?
 In our essential guide to whisky tasting we’ve picked things which might help you work out what’s for you and what’s not when it comes to this fine art.

-The first thing you need to know, is someone who says they’re an expert when it comes to whisky tasting and then follows to share their opinion on what a good whisky is not an expert.
+The first thing you need to know, is someone who says they’re an expert when it comes to whisky tasting, and then proceeds to tell you what the best whisky is, is not an expert.

 The truth is there is no such thing as an expert .. or even the perfect whisky.
 A whisky is a whisky and will appeal to different people with different tastes.
 Some people will tell you never to mix a whisky with anything other than water.
 While others will happily tell you their favourite whisky cocktail recipes.

-Often, you will find the the locals will be more than willing to share their favourite malts with you, who have had several years to explore the tastes of the local distilleries.
+Often, you will find the Islay locals will be more than willing to share their favourite malts with you.
+As they’ve had several years to explore the tastes of the local distilleries.

 There is no such thing as a double or triple malt

 Anybody who tries to sell you a “double malt” or a “triple malt” is having you on!
 There is no such thing.

 Single malt simply means a whisky unblended with any other malt.
 So, anything other than a single malt is a blend.
 No ifs or buts about it!

 This might sound a bit cliche, but it’s true.
 The kind of barrel and where it is from has an impact on the flavour and composition of the whisky.
 Usually, whisky distilleries will use barrels that were previously used for alcohols such as sherry and therefore soaked in flavour.
 Furthermore, casks are usually made of oak.

 The five most common types of Scotch Whisky, named after the area in Scotland where they are distilled: